smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

-More information about Passive Job Tracking may be found in [Job Tracking and Queuing](Job-Tracking-and-Queuing.md#top){.MCXref
+More information about Passive Job Tracking may be found in [Job Tracking and Queuing](Job-Tracking-and-Queuing.md#top) .
-.xref}.

 #### Flow Chart of Alternate Job Notify Processing